chitraarasu/Jabber/README.md

 <a href="https://drive.google.com/file/d/1NKk02JQcZkKCVzNKhj4ne0mrtt76Am2l/view?usp=sharing">Download APK</a>

-Chatting application is an flutter app.
-Chat refers to the process of communicating, interacting and exchanging message over the Internet.
-It involves two or more individuals that communicate through a chat-enabled service or software.
-Chat may be delivered through text, audio or vide communication via the Internet.
+Welcome to our Flutter-based Chatting Application!
+Our app provides a seamless platform for individuals to communicate, interact, and exchange messages over the Internet.

-This app runs with any platform such as Linux, windows etc.  It runs on the users android device and server applications.
-Which runs on any android device on the network.
+Compatible with various platforms such as Linux, Windows, and more, our app is designed to run smoothly on any Android device.
+It incorporates both client and server applications, enabling users to connect to the chat server from any Android device within the network.

-The chat application we are going to make will be more like a chat room, rather than a peer to peer chat.
-So this means that multiple users can connect to the chat server and send their messages.
-Every message is broadcasted to every connected chat user.
+Unlike traditional peer-to-peer chats, our chat application functions as a dynamic chat room, fostering a collaborative environment.
+Multiple users can join the chat server and effortlessly share their messages.
+Rest assured, every message is instantly broadcasted to all connected chat users, facilitating real-time communication.

+Experience the power of seamless communication with our Chatting Application.
+Stay connected, stay engaged!

 <p float="left">
   <img src="https://user-images.githubusercontent.com/75994428/210581236-b68b9ded-820f-4bb0-bec7-a9192ded530a.jpg" width="200" height="400" />